Ludwig Audrieth

 Ludwig Frederick Audrieth (February 23, 1901 – January 28, 1967) was a chemist, educator, and United States Army officer.
 He is known for his work on non-aqueous solvents.
+He co-discovered sucaryl, an artificial sweetner.

 Early life

 Audrieth was born on February 23, 1901, in Vienna, Austria.
 He was brought to the United States in 1902 and naturalized as a citizen in 1912.

-He received a Bachelor of science degree from Colgate University in 1922.
+He received a Bachelor of Science degree from Colgate University in 1922.
 He received his doctoral degree from Cornell University in 1926.